marzeq/mconf/README.md

 - [x] merge current env vars with the constants
 - [x] allow for specifying what exactly to import from a file
 - [ ] a `@template` directive that allows for defining a template that can be used in the file, like `@template !my_template(foo) { foo = $foo }` and then calling it like `foo = !my_template(123)`
-- [ ] allow specyfing default values for enviorment variables if they are not set
+- [x] allow specyfing default values for constants/env vars if they are not set
 - [ ] hexadecimal and binary numbers

 ## license